I’m about to answer two questions I believe to be crucial to our understanding of Christianity:

-Applied here, it means we never consider ourselves to be experts — regardless of our level of education, physical/emotional/spiritual maturity, public renown, or personal accomplishments — but endeavor to read the Scriptures with fresh eyes every time we crack the book.
+We should always approach God’s Word with a teachable attitude Buddhist folks call shoshin or “Beginner’s Mind,” a concept I learned during my martial arts studyies.
+Applied here, it means we never consider ourselves to be “experts” — regardless of our level of education, spiritual maturity, public renown, or personal accomplishments — but endeavor to read the Scriptures with fresh eyes every time we open the book.

-The practical outworking of this mindset means allowing the Holy Spirit to teach us as He sees fit, not according to what we already assume or think we know, constantly holding our viewpoints up to the yardstick of the Word and adjusting them as needed, imitating the Berean believers of the early church, who:
+The practical outworking of this mindset means our allowing the Holy Spirit to teach us as He sees fit, not according to what we already think we know.
+In other words, we are constantly adjusting our attitudes/viewpoints to His by imitating those Berean folks in Acts, who:

-‘…were more fair-minded than those in Thessalonica, in that they received the word with all readiness, and searched the Scriptures daily to find out whether these things were so.’
-Acts 17:10
+…received the word with all readiness, and searched the Scriptures daily to find out whether these things were so.
+Acts 17:10b

 What Kind of Doctrine Are You Dealing With?